AureumApes/FadeOfTime/README.md

 # FadeOfTime
-A small german game with a even smaller Story.<br/> It saves your progress but if you end the Game it will reset your progress.
+A small german game with a even smaller Story.<br/> It saves your progress but if you end the Game it will reset your it.